 The right to cancel applies not only to invitations, but also to various tasks.
 You don't have to bake a cake for the Advent party at your children's school.
 A store-bought cake tastes good, too.
 Your colleagues want to drink mulled wine at the Christmas market after work, but you'd rather go home?
 Then stand up for your Needs on.

 At Christmas, you have a lot of people coming together and you're wondering how you're going to feed everyone?
 Very few people have the capacity to prepare three geese or ducks in their home kitchen.
 A great alternative is to take the whole family out to eat.
 This not only eliminates the time-consuming preparation, but also the washing up.

 Important: On the holidays, most restaurants are pretty booked up.
 So reserve a table for your (extended) family in good time.
 Preferably as early as October.
 Also, agree in advance how you want to settle the payment.

 When the whole family gets together, small frictions and disagreements can never be completely ruled out.
 To prevent the family disagreements from escalating, you should not get involved in possible teasing.
 Refrain from making accusations or digging up old stories.
 This is sometimes easier said than done, but it is worth it.

 It's best to avoid conflictual topics at the holidays in the first place.
 Tell your family ahead of time, "We want to have a peaceful Christmas together.
 Therefore, we would like to ask you not to bring up XY topics during the holidays."

-Most relatives will accept such a clear announcement.
-However, if misunderstandings arise, a calm but firm reference to the previously pronounced "topic ban" will help.
+Most of the relatives will not accept such a clear announcement. accept.
+If misunderstandings nevertheless arise, a calm but firm reference to the previously pronounced "topic ban" will help.